ahuacate/jellyfin/README.md

 You can create individual users specifically for remote access for use on smartphones, tablets and notebook.
 These remote access users will have their media transcoded to a preset bit rate.
 The only issue is 4K HDR - the GPU cannot transcode 4K.

 There is a Jellyfin App available for Android devices on the Google Play Store.

+This recipe uses a HAProxy reverse proxy and this recipe is [HERE](https://github.com/ahuacate/proxmox-reverseproxy/blob/master/README.md#haproxy-in-pfsense).

 Use the Jellyfin web interface and go to the Configuration Dashboard `Server` > `Users` > `**+**` and set the values as follows: